hamdiz0/first-repo/README.md

 # `pull requests & merging branches in GitHub ui` :
         * under code tab select desiered branch (drop down menu) than click on "contribute" to create a pull request
-        * its possible to update the branch in the remote locally (git push "remote" "branch")
+        * it's possible to update the branch in the remote locally (git push "remote" "branch")

 # `update the log` :
         - git fetch (update git log without changing files)